bashrc2/epicyon/README.md

 		   --password [mypass]
 ```

-To send a post to a particular address:
+To send a post to a particular address (direct message):

 ``` bash
 python3 epicyon.py --nickname [yournick] --domain [name] \